Latest Posts

 This area in the north of Bogota has a nice suburban feel to it and is very nice to walk around.
 It is close to Unicentro shopping mall, with Exito and Carulla supermarkets nearby and it’s served by Transmilenio stop Calle 127 on Autopista.
 Santa Barbara shopping mall and the colonial area of central Usaquén are also nearby.

 Santa Barbara is on the more expensive side.
-If you’re looking for a nicely-finished 1-2 bedroom apartment, you should expect to pay at least $2,000,000 pesos/month (2023) which may or may not include administration.
+If you’re looking for a nicely-finished 1-2 bedroom apartment, you should expect to pay more than $2,000,000 pesos/month (2024) which may or may not include administration.
 Bills will also be quite high, as most properties will be listed as estrato 5 and 6.

 A cheaper alternative nearby would be El Batán neighborhood to the west of the Autopista.
 El Batán is estrato 4 and as good as Santa Barbara in terms of location.
 There are also some cheaper places in parts of Usaquén and in Bella Suiza neighborhood to the northeast.